Kalutu/task-manager/README.md

 # Task Master
-TaskMaster is a simple to-do list application that allows you to add, mark, and delete tasks.
+Task Master is a simple to-do list application that allows you to add, mark, and delete tasks.

 ## Preview
 ![TaskMaster App Preview](images/task-master.png)